Mao Zedong: Social reform

 The government is credited with eradicating both consumption and production of opium during the 1950s.
 Ten million addicts were forced into compulsory treatment, dealers were executed, and opium-producing regions were planted with new crops.
 Remaining opium production shifted south of the Chinese border into the Golden Triangle region.

 Three-anti and Five-anti Campaigns

-Starting in 1951, Mao initiated movements to rid urban areas of corruption; the Three-anti and Five-anti Campaigns.
-Whereas the three-anti campaign was a focused purge of government, industrial and party officials, the five-anti campaign set its sights slightly more broadly, targeting capitalist elements in general.
+In 1951, Mao initiated movements to rid urban areas of corruption; the Three-anti and Five-anti Campaigns.
+The three-anti campaign was a focused purge of government, industrial and party officials.
+The five-anti campaign set its sights slightly more broadly, targeting capitalist elements in general.
 Workers denounced their bosses, spouses turned on their spouses, and children informed on their parents; the victims were often humiliated at struggle sessions, where a targeted person would be verbally and physically abused until they confessed to crimes.
 Mao insisted that minor offenders be criticised and reformed or sent to labour camps, "while the worst among them should be shot".
 These campaigns took several hundred thousand additional lives, the vast majority via suicide.